aprilr4/tutorials/src/welcome/index.md

 The last week of the course lets you apply all of the skills you've learned to a project of your own choosing.
 This could be a personal portfolio site, or a website for an organization you volunteer with, or a new tool you've been wanting to build.
 This project may be done individually, or in teams.

 For each of these modules, you will read a few tutorials, occasionally watch a demonstration video, and then complete a challenge.
-The challenge allows you to practice and demonstrate the skills you learned in the tutorials, while building a real site or application, and publishing it to the web.
+The challenge allows you to practice and demonstrate the skills you learned in the tutorials, while building and publishing a web site or application you could include in your portfolio.

 ## Interaction and Communication

 This is an entirely online course, so you won't be coming to a classroom and sitting through a lecture.
 All the work will be done asynchronously, but both Ada and I will be available to answer questions and help you when you get stuck.
 As noted in the [Communication section of the Canvas course website](https://canvas.uw.edu/courses/1100190/assignments/syllabus/#infx598-comm), you should post any questions you have to our [Slack team's general channel](https://infxwebwin17.slack.com/messages/general/) so that others can see the answer (you're probably not the only person with that question).
-If you'd like to ask something more personal, feel free to send a private message instead.
+If you'd like to ask something more personal, feel free to send a direct message instead.

+We will endeavor to answer questions promptly, but please remember that we have other responsibilities in addition to this course, so we may not be able to answer you immediately.
+Also keep in mind that we are in Seattle, so we won't typically be online from 6:00pm to 9:00am Pacific Time.

-If you want to have a more synchronous live chat, we can do that via [Zoom](https://zoom.us/) or some other video conferencing tool.
-Send a private message to schedule a time to chat.
+If you want to have a synchronous live chat, we can do that via [Zoom](https://zoom.us/) or some other video conferencing tool.
+Send a direct message to schedule a time to chat.

 And if you happen to be near the UW Seattle campus, you can also schedule an in-person meeting.
 Send a private message to arrange a time.